Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ### 21/10/25
 Set up asynchronous testing environment with `pytest-asyncio`.
 Fixed errors related to unawaited coroutine objects by properly awaiting async fixtures.
-Mocked various dependencies (`psutil`, `is_signed`, etc.) in tests to isolate the `ProcessAnalyzer` behavior.Achieved all tests passing successfully, ensuring test coverage for key functionality.
+Mocked various dependencies (`psutil`, `is_signed`, etc.) in tests to isolate the `ProcessAnalyzer` behavior.Achieved all tests passing successfully, writing tests for ProcessAnalyzer.